foshesss/foshes_quests_balance_team/README.md

 2. Do not add items to the game.
 3. Do not add new attributes to items.
 4. Look at other PRs before making your own PR for an item.
+5. Do not attempt to add code to the game.
+We are not stupid bruh
-5. (optional) Add a rationale for your change.
+6. (optional) Add a rationale for your change.

 ## Rules for commenters
 1. Do not be a degenerate.
 Be kind about all suggestions and have conversations to hear rationale.